 Are Dental Implants for Everyone?

-More people are inquiring about getting dental implants, and the most common question is if anyone can get implants.
+Many of our dental patients in Dearborn ask about getting dental implants, and the most common question is if anyone can get implants.
 Generally, any adult with one or more teeth missing can get dental implants, but their suitability for the dental device is dependent on several factors.

 Eligibility for dental implants

 Patients considering different dental restorations for their missing teeth need to go for an initial dental consultation so the dentist can assess their oral cavity and make an appropriate recommendation.
 The initial consultation will involve a comprehensive oral evaluation to check the teeth, gums and jawbone and x-ray scans to check for bone mass required for the implant.
 During the consultation, the patient will be able to ask questions about their reservations, concerns or the procedure before proceeding with the treatment.
 The dentist must ascertain eligibility for implants, as it may affect the outcome of the procedure.

 Oral surgery is necessary to insert dental implants.
 To be certified suitable for dental implants, the candidate must fulfill the following requirements.

 Enough jawbone: Since the dental implant has to integrate with the jawbone, the bone mass must be enough.
 The osseointegration process is crucial for the implant’s success.
 If the jawbone cannot fuse with the implant, it will inevitably fail.
 The oral surgeon may recommend a bone graft procedure to improve the bone mass before the implantation surgery.
 If you lose a tooth, you should have it restored as soon as possible because jawbone deterioration starts soon after tooth loss and may affect your eligibility for implants.